kyle78278/Telegram-Bot-Generate-Wallet/README.md

-using replit for dev environment so you will need to do something to convert the pyproject.toml to -requirements and do a pip install for dependancies.
+using replit for dev environment so you will need to do something to convert the pyproject.toml to -requirements.txt and do a pip install for dependancies.
 Im noob so I don't know what you need to do to get it to work.

 Also you will need the following:
 - Telegram bot key